Aceh: Tsunami disaster

 The population of Aceh before the December 2004 tsunami was 4,271,000 (2004).
 The population as of 15 September 2005 was 4,031,589, and in January 2014 was 4,731,705.
 The 2020 census produced a total population of 5,274,871, comprising 2,647,563 males and 2,627,308 females.
+The official estimate as at mid 2025 was 5,625,960 (comprising 5,825,512 males and 2,800,448 females).

 As of February 2006, more than a year after the tsunami, a large number of people were still living in barrack-style temporary living centers (TLC) or tents.
-Reconstruction was visible everywhere, but due to the sheer scale of the disaster, and logistic difficulties, progress was slow.
+Reconstruction was visible everywhere, but due to the sheer scale of the disaster and logistic difficulties, progress was slow.
 A study in 2007 estimated that 83.6% of the population had a psychiatric illness, while 69.8% suffers from severe emotional distress.

-The ramifications of the tsunami went beyond the immediate impact to the lives and infrastructure of the Acehnese living on the coast.
+The ramifications of the tsunami went beyond the immediate impact on the lives and infrastructure of the Acehnese living on the coast.
 Since the disaster, the Acehnese rebel movement GAM, which had been fighting for independence against the Indonesian authorities for 29 years, has signed a peace deal (15 August 2005).
 The perception that the tsunami was punishment for insufficient piety in this proudly Muslim province is partly behind the increased emphasis on the importance of religion post-tsunami.
-This has been most obvious in the increased implementation of Sharia law, including the introduction of the controversial Wilayatul Hisbah or Syariah police.
-As homes are being built and people's basic needs are met, the people are also looking to improve the quality of education, increase tourism, and develop responsible, sustainable industry.
+This has been most evident in the increased implementation of Sharia law, including the introduction of the controversial Wilayatul Hisbah (Syariah police).
+As homes are being built and people's basic needs are met, the people are also looking to improve the quality of education, increase tourism, and develop a responsible, sustainable industry.
 Well-qualified educators are in high demand in Aceh.